Kong/docs.konghq.com/app/_hub/kong-inc/hmac-auth/_index.md

 {:.note}
   > **Note:** The `@request-target` pseudo header was added in the 2.5.0 version of the plugin release.
-It is similiar to the `request-line` pseudo header except that the HTTP version was removed from the signature calculation.
-Otherwise, semantically equivlent requests that uses HTTP/1.x and HTTP/2 will generate different signature value.
+It is similar to the `request-line` pseudo header except that the HTTP version was removed from the signature calculation.
+Otherwise, semantically equivalent requests that uses HTTP/1.x and HTTP/2 will generate different signature value.
 It is strongly recommended to use `@request-target` instead of `request-line` with releases of this plugin after 2.5.0.